Classifier constructions in sign languages: History

 It wasn't until the 1960s that sign languages were being studied seriously.
 Initially, classifier constructions were not regarded as full linguistic systems.
 This was due to their high degree of apparent variability and iconicity.
 Consequently, early analyses described them in terms of visual imagery.
 Linguists started focusing on proving that sign languages were real languages.
 They started paying less attention to their iconic properties and more to the way they are organized.

-Frishberg was the first to use the term "classifier" in her 1975 paper on arbitrariness and iconicity in ASL to refer to the handshape unit used in classifier constructions.
+Nancy Frishberg was the first to use the term "classifier" in her 1975 paper on arbitrariness and iconicity in ASL to refer to the handshape unit used in classifier constructions.

 The start of the study of sign language classifier coincided with a renewed interest in spoken language classifiers.
 In 1977, Allan performed a survey of classifier systems in spoken languages.
 He compared classifier constructions to the "predicate classifiers" used in the Athabaskan languages.
 These are a family of oral indigenous languages spoken throughout North America.
 Reasons for comparing them included standardizing terminology and proving that sign languages are similar to spoken languages.
 Allan described predicate classifiers as separate verbal morphemes that denote some salient aspect of the associated noun.
-However, Schembri pointed out the "terminological confusion" surrounding classifiers.
+However, Adam Schembri pointed out the "terminological confusion" surrounding classifiers.
 Allan's description and comparison came to draw criticism.
 Later analyses showed that these predicate classifiers did not constitute separate morphemes.
 Instead, they were better described as classificatory verbs stems rather than classifiers.